Hitachi Energy RTU500 Series

 2. RISK EVALUATION

-Successful exploitation of this vulnerability could allow a malicious actor to execute arbitrary code with escalated privileges .
+Successful exploitation of this vulnerability could allow any user with admin privileges to inject arbitrary shell commands.

 3. TECHNICAL DETAILS 3.1 AFFECTED PRODUCTS